Being mindful of what hinders communication helps us to break down those barriers.

 This involves slowing down our reasoning process, and also trying to consider what’s happening from the other person’s perspective.
 When we assess people’s actions, we might also bear in mind the principle of Hanlon’s razor, which encourages us not to assume that people act out of a desire to cause harm provided there is a reasonable alternative explanation.

-Taking the time to get to know our colleagues, considering a more situational approach, will make us more empathetic and able to connect rather than judge – with all the barriers that implies for communication.
-Instead than relying on our instincts – that mentalising – we should consciously seek to understand the mental states of others, what psychologist, William Ickes, calls empathic accuracy or “everyday mind reading".
+Taking the time to get to know our colleagues, listening rather than judging and taking a more situational approach will make us more empathetic and able to connect.
+And that helps to open up, rather than close down, communication.
+Instead of relying on our instincts – that mentalising – we should consciously seek to understand the mental states of others, what psychologist, William Ickes, calls empathic accuracy or “everyday mind reading".
 We need to have the mental control to stop, reflect and question our initial, knee-jerk reactions.

-“Communication is the sister of leadership,” according to leadership guru John Adair.
+“Communication,” according to leadership guru John Adair, “is the sister of leadership,” .
 In which case, perhaps communication barriers are the fairy tale stepmothers who threaten to derail even the sweetest relationships.
-Learning to anticipate the multiplicity of factors that can interrupt communication and instead master an appreciation of context, an understanding of audience and the power of a well-crafted message delivered through the right medium will make better communicators of us all.
+Learning to anticipate the multiplicity of factors that can interrupt communication – whatever form they take – will make better communicators of us all.